Frontify/sketch/README.md

 # Development

+To run the plugin, you need to start (2) processes: One will build the Sketch plugin with Webpack whenever plugin code changes.
+The other will start the dev server serving the React Frontend.
+Why two?
+Originally the plugin used Webpack to build everything but Vite is a lot faster in development.
+In production, Vite makes the process simpler: the build folder is simply moved to the plugin bundle.

 ## 1. Build the plugin

 This command will use `skpm` and `webpack` to bundle the plugin.
 It takes care of creating the .sketchplugin bundle, moves the plugin commands and scripts and more.
 It does not care about the frontend.